If you’re at a dental appointment and hear your dentist say you have a malocclusion, you may wonder what they might be talking about.

 While keeping your orthodontic treatment private, you’ll be able to eat and clean your teeth as you normally would.

 Enjoy how Invisalign’s clear plastic aligners turn a crooked bite into a beautiful smile.
-To start your journey with Invisalign, book an appointment with your local MiSmile Invisalign provider.
+To start your journey with Invisalign, book a free consultation with your local MiSmile Invisalign provider.

 Phone lines open 9am to 5.30pm Monday to Friday